uio-bmi/immuneML/docs/source/galaxy/galaxy_simulate_signals.rst

       export_formats:
       # only one format can be specified here and the dataset in this format will be
       # available as a Galaxy collection afterwards
-        - Pickle # Can be AIRR (human-readable) or Pickle (recommended for further Galaxy-analysis)
+        - ImmuneML # Can be AIRR (human-readable) or ImmuneML (recommended for further Galaxy-analysis)